shannon-lab/zapdos/doc/content/source/bcs/SakiyamaSecondaryElectronBC.md

 ## Overview

-`SakiyamaSecondaryElectronBC` accounts for the mean electron energy density of secondary electrons induced by an ion flux outflow boundary condition.
+`SakiyamaSecondaryElectronBC` accounts for the electron density of secondary electrons induced by an ion flux outflow boundary condition.

-The ion induced secondary electron mean energy density outflow is defined as
+The ion induced secondary electron density outflow is defined as

 \begin{equation}
 a =